Tiled floors as a form of traffic system

 If you're in the building and construction industry, you know that building green is no longer a niche enterprise.
 Architects, engineers and contractors all over the world are striving to build as environmentally conscious as they can, hoping their buildings will be awarded a green building label such as LEED or BREEAM.
 However, green building labels are not required by law and take a great deal of time, effort and financial investment to obtain.
 Then why are green building labels so coveted, you ask?
 Dorien Van der Weele, Sustainability Manager at Mosa, explains.

 The exciting history of Dutch ceramic tiles

 Did you know?
 Mosa is the only company that designs, develops and produces tiles in the Netherlands.
 But that wasn’t always the case.
 In fact, the Netherlands used to thrive on ceramic tile manufacturing.
 Back in the 17th and 18th century, the small city of Delft was the world’s leading ceramic tile hub.
 What happened to all those Dutch tile producing companies?
 And how did Mosa wind up as the only tile manufacturer left in the Netherlands?
 A short travel back in time…

 Mosa receives coveted Cradle to Cradle Innovation Award

 Mosa is the proud recipient of Cradle to Cradle’s prestigious Innovation Award for 2014!
 The prestigious distinction was handed to us during a lavish celebration event in New York in November, where we received the title of Innovator of the Year.
 That makes us the first ceramic tile company to gain full Cradle to Cradle Silver certification for its entire tile collection!

-Do you know these five facts about Cradle to Cradle Certified Products?
+Do you know these three facts about Cradle to Cradle® certified products?